ShailShikhar/Lead-scoring-Saurabh-Sargam-Shail/README.md

 columns with unique value like Prospect ID and lead ID.
 Dropping columns with only one value (ex-Magazine).
 Imputing missing values with mode for categorical data and median for continuous data.
-EDA (Exploratory Data Analysis): Created the list for categorical and continuous data type separately for easy graph plotting and analysis.
-There were many columns having 99% of single value, dropped them (exDo not call).
+# EDA (Exploratory Data Analysis): Created the list for
+categorical and continuous data type separately for easy graph plotting and analysis.
+There were many columns having 99% of single value, dropped them (ex-Do not call).
 Outliers were not found.
 # METHODS TO PERFORM EDA :-
 1.UNIVARIATE ANALYSIS
 2.BIVARIATE ANALYSIS
 3.MULTIVARIATE ANALYSIS
-Dummy variables: For logistic regression model all categorical data are split into dummy variables to change the values to numeric form (1,0).
+# Dummy variables: For logistic regression model all
+categorical data are split into dummy variables to change the values to numeric form (1,0).
-Train –Test data: Data is split into train and test dataset by 70:30 ratio.
+# Train –Test data: Data is split into train and test dataset
+by 70:30 ratio.
 Train and test data are normalised using standard scaler.
-Feature selection and Model building: Using hybrid approach to select feature.
+# Feature selection and Model building: Using hybrid
+approach to select feature.
 RFE is used to select 15 features and then manually features are dropped by analysing p-value (less than 0.05) and VIF (less than 5).
 Finally, 11 features are